7 Misconceptions About At-Will Employment in Tennessee

 - I have an employment contract, but that does not matter because this is an at-will state, right?
 WRONG.
 While it is rare in Tennessee for employees to have an employment contract, that contract is an exception to employment at-will.
 You should keep copies of everything that is in writing from your employer.
 In some cases, an employee handbook can create a contract.
 However, under Tennessee law, the employer’s policies can be changed at any time.

 If you believe that you’ve been fired unjustly, don’t wait as certain Statutes of Limitation may apply to your case.
 Contact The Lawyers of Brown & Roberto today.
 We are serious lawyers who know how to win.
 We’ll be happy to hear your case, answer your questions and advise you on a course of action.
-Call us at (865) 691-2777 or use the convenient contact form below.
+Give us a call at (865) 691-2777 or contact us through our website Brown & Roberto, PLLC to set up a free consultation.